Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Families of LD solutions on symmetric backgrounds

 by using the smooth convergence of $\Ghat_m$ to $\Ghat_{\infty}$, separation of variables (arguing as in \ref{Lsol}, including using the exponential decay away from $L_m$ of the oscillatory modes), it follows that $\Ghat'_{m, \osc}$ smoothly converges to $\Ghat'_{\infty, \osc}$ on compact subsets of $\R^2$.
+Combined with the preceding analysis of the average parts, this completes the proof. \end{proof}